dainst/idai-field/README.md

 2$ npm run e2e
 ```

 This command runs the end to end tests once.
-While changes of sources are recompiled
-automatically, tests have to be triggered on demand, unlike the behaviour of
-'npm run test-loop', which runs continuously.

 **Important**